medialab-ufg/tainacan/README.md

 ### ⚠️ Warning ⚠️

-This repository doesn't offer the most recent version of Tainacan, nor is the repository in which the active development of this tool takes place. **To access the source code of the most recent version of Tainacan, access [tainacan/tainacan](https://github.com/tainacan/tainacan)**.
+This repository doesn't offer the most recent version of Tainacan.

+**To access the source code of the most recent version of Tainacan, access [tainacan/tainacan](https://github.com/tainacan/tainacan)**.

 ### What is Tainacan?